 http://www.someorg.org/index.php?option=com_jsfsubmit&form_ID=[Id of Forms page created in Step 3]&referer=[Menu ItemId of Directories page created in Step 2]&id=[SFDC record ID to be edited]&Contact_Title=Executive Director

-For more on pre-populating values through a URL, see this Knowledge Base article.
+For more on passing values through a URL, see Pre-populating Form field values through a URL.

 Enforcing editing access rights set in the Directories page